 222 E Harris St

 This Catholic church is simply beautiful.
-It is an active church and cannot be toured, of course, during services or religious events.
-We were there at just the right time and popped in to take a look.
+Of course, it is an active church and cannot be toured during services or religious events.
+We were there at the right time and popped in to look.
 It was dedicated in 1876, partially destroyed in a fire in 1898, but repaired and opened again in 1900.
 This is a must-see when visiting Savannah.

 Bonaventure Cemetery